aletheon/eleutherios-website/README.md

 # Eleutherios

+Eleutherios (https://eleutherios.org.nz) is a global cooperative forum, that enables humankind (human or non-human) to serve one another at scale or from the Heart.

 Eleutherios operates like a computer network, where servers subscribe to the network in order to make requests to other servers on the network.
 Eleutherios does the same thing, except the server is a person or business, and the request is a forum, customer or conversation.

 People or business are use to serving one another on a local level or one business, per forum or request.